Planning where to go on a round the world trip or gap year is harder than you think!

 (And at the end of the post, I have added what we did – and what mistakes we made)!

-So grab a map, some paper and a pen – and let’s get planning!
+So grab a write on/wipe off world map and a pen – and let’s get planning!

 Planning where to go on a round the world trip